Blog FinTech

 Back office

 Back office is the heart of the lending platform that provides a lender/retailer with a detailed overview of the process, including loan application, active loans, underwriting, amounts, and lending decisions.
-The platform is empowered with a decision-making engine that can be adjusted to fit your business processes, while scoring and underwriting can be performed either with or without manual application screening.
-What is more, the system is enriched with role management and duties segregation, calculation, product engines, statistics, and reporting, etc.
+The platform is empowered with a decision-making engine that can be adjusted to fit your business processes while scoring and underwriting can be performed either with or without manual application screening.
+What is more, the system is enriched with role management and duties segregation, calculation, product engines, statistics, reporting, etc.

 Main benefits: